vishesh3006/GitHub/README.md

 # To-Do-List
 Its a simple to do list built upon HTML, CSS and JavaScript.
-You can add and delete your to dos.
+You can add and delete your to to-dos.